-Organisations must publish a procurement activity plan in accordance with the ‘Developing a procurement activity plan – procurement guide’ to promote competition and allow potential tender participants to plan for and allocate resources to participating in tender processes.
+Organisations must publish a procurement activity plan in accordance with the ‘Developing a procurement activity plan – Goods and services procurement guide’ to promote competition and allow potential tender participants to plan for and allocate resources to participating in tender processes.
 Where applicable, the procurement activity plan must identify that the procurement is covered by International Agreements.

-Organisations must publish a Tender Notice in accordance with the ‘Market approach – procurement guide’, including all details listed under the heading ‘Invitation to supply information’.
+Organisations must publish a Tender Notice in accordance with the ‘Market approach – Goods and services procurement guide’, including all details listed under the heading ‘Invitation to supply information’.

 Note: For the purpose of this guide, Tender Notice the notice announcing the beginning of a formal tender process, which occurs:

 - in a single stage tender process: a request for proposal, request for tender, notice of invitation to supply, or notice of approach to market; or

 - in a two-stage tender process: the request for information or request for expression of interest.

 Tenders must be open for at least 40 calendar days.
 This period can be reduced to 25 calendar days if all the following three requirements are satisfied:

 - the tender documentation is available electronically; and